Meeco/docs/releases/svx-3.0.0.md

 - Added persistent identity verification session data model

 ### Enhancements
-- Application configuration changes
+- Application configuration changes:
   - Moved `c_nonce_expires_in` from the root level to `credential_issuer.c_nonce_expires_in`
   - Moved `oid4vc.redis_state_manager_key_expiration_time` to `state_manager.default_expiry`
   - Removed `oid4vc` configuration key
   - Renamed `svx.organization.auth_uri` to `svx.organisation.token_uri` to match the purpose of the configuration value
-- Test UI changes
+- Test UI changes:
   - Updated string-type field rendering: rendered as textarea by default, or as date input when format is set to `"date"`
   - Added `dark:text-white` class to field labels and set a fixed white background behind the QR code
   - Updated boolean type to render as radio buttons instead of a checkbox